 1. Celebrate yourself

-In the words of RuPaul, “If you don't love yourself, how in the hell you gonna love somebody else?”
+In the words of RuPaul, “If you don’t love yourself, how in the hell you gonna love somebody else?”
 Showing gratitude starts with thanking your body and mind for all they do.
 Start by making a list of all the things you’re proud of or have accomplished in the last year, then reward yourself with some “me time.”
 This can be anything from a bubble bath paired with a glass of wine to a walk on the beach or knocking an item off your bucket list.
-Perhaps it’s trying out a new hobby or signing up for an online workshop (may we suggest an online gardening class like garden and nature club or flower design?).
+Perhaps it’s trying out a new hobby or signing up for an online workshop (may we suggest an online yoga class or dance class?).

 2. Celebrate your loved ones

 Your friends and family fill your life with joy, and Thanksgiving is the perfect time to show gratitude for all that they do.
 This doesn’t mean you have to buy expensive presents or plan a big party.
 On this holiday, it really is the thought that counts.
 How about the gift of encouragement?
 Plan some quality time with loved ones, sign-up for an online cooking class together, and host a Thanksgiving dinner.
 Before digging in, make sure to tell your guests how much they mean to you.

 3. Celebrate your community